-In this post, we’ll explain why social media monitoring using sentiment analysis tools is important, how businesses are already using it, and how easy it is to get started with sentiment analysis.
+In this post, we’ll explain what social sentiment analysis is, why it’s important, and how businesses are already using it.
+Finally, we’ll show you how easy it is to get started with sentiment analysis tools.

-Why Is It Important to Analyze Sentiment of Social Media?
+Why Is It Important to Analyze The Sentiment of Social Media Mentions?

 Manually analyzing customer interactions is time-consuming, expensive, inaccurate, and prone to human error.

 By automatically categorizing social media conversations as positive, negative, and neutral, businesses will not only gain valuable insights from their data, they will also improve their processes and overall performance.
 Some of the overall benefits include:

 Humans can only do so much.
 They grow tired when faced with repetitive and time-consuming tasks, which leads to inaccuracies and delays.

 As your social interactions grow, you’ll need an automated solution that can process limitless amounts of data in a cost-effective, reliable, and timely manner.
 Automated sentiment analysis tools allow you to scale up – or down – easily.
 For example, businesses that experience high volumes of data at different times of year will be able to meet customer demands without having to worry about the cost of hiring new employees.

 Check out this tutorial on how to do sentiment analysis on Facebook data.